ShadowSlayer03/Cool_JavaScript_Projects/Typing Speed Test/readme.md

 Open the index.html file in your web browser to start the typing test.

 ## Usage
-Start typing the displayed paragraph in the input field.
+-Start typing the displayed paragraph in the input field.
-Your progress, mistakes, and typing speed will be displayed in real-time.
+-Your progress, mistakes, and typing speed will be displayed in real-time.
-Once the timer reaches zero, your performance will be displayed.
+-Once the timer reaches zero, your performance will be displayed.
-You can click the "Try Again" button to practice more paragraphs.
+-You can click the "Try Again" button to practice more paragraphs.
-Contributing
+## Contributing
 Contributions to this project are welcome!
 If you'd like to add new features, fix bugs, or improve the user experience, please fork the repository and submit a pull request.
 Make sure to follow the project's code of conduct.